iconfu/svg-inject/README.md

 <img src="image.svg" onload="SVGInject(this)" onerror="pngFallback(this)">
 ```

-If you are doing injection without `onload` attribute
+If you are doing injection without `onload` attribute:

 ```javascript
 SVGInject.setOptions({